 I tested both, one with almond butter and the other with sunbutter.
 They were both incredibly delicious.
 If you are not allergic to almonds though, I would suggest doing the almond butter, simply because it doesn't impart any other flavor.
 The sunbutter gives a very slight sunbutter flavor, but if you are used to using sunbutter, you probably won't even notice, as it's not a large amount.
 I, however, don't love sunbutter nearly as much as roasted almond butter, so I preferred the buttery flavor that almond butter gives.

 It is delicious on it's own, but really over-the-top delicious with the glaze!

 The magical flour in this loaf is sorghum flour.
 I used it also in my Pumpkin Spice Latte Cupcakes as one of the optional versions.
 Here is the thing, sorghum flour is a grain and has a fairly strong flavor, almost spice-like.
-I am not a fan of it when used as the only flour or a large amount, because it comes off too strong.
-But it works AMAZING, I mean, amazing when combined with pumpkin and pumpkin pie spices and other flours.
+I am not a fan of it when used as the only flour or a large amount, because it is too strong.
+But it works AMAZING when combined with pumpkin pie spices and other flours.
 In fact, sorghum makes it taste even better, as it makes the spices richer.
 Kind of like magic.

 HOW TO MAKE THE BEST VEGAN PUMPKIN BREAD

 Super easy to make too.
 Blend your dry ingredients, wet ingredients, combine and spread into your dish.
 Make your 2 minute caramel spice glaze and then swirl just a bit on top.
 Bake.
 The caramel glaze will spread some and bake a crispy, sweet topping.

 Would you turn away a chocolate chip studded pumpkin loaf with a spicy caramel glaze drizzled on top?
 No, me neither.

 They are also simply amazing as muffins and take just 20 minutes to bake!